Civil Partnership before a Notary

 The documents you must provide to the notary for the signing of the civil partnership deed are, at a minimum, the following:

-- Certificate of registration (except if the couple has a child in common, in which case the Family Book or the children's birth certificate would suffice)
+• Certificate of registration (except if the couple has a child in common, in which case the Family Book or the children's birth certificate would suffice)

-Breakup contingency agreements in the civil partnership deed
+Agreements on termination provisions in the civil partnership deed

 Among the agreements, the most common is to agree on a regime of separation of assets, which guarantees that each family member has separate assets and financial autonomy.
-It is also very common to waive compensations and pensions between members of a couple after the breakup of the stable partnership.
+It is also very common to waive compensations and pensions between the members of a couple after the breakup of the stable partnership.

 De facto couples have various synonyms by which they are referred to both by the public and by the law, which sometimes uses different terms when referring to de facto couples.
 Thus, the terms de facto union, stable couple, and stable union are synonyms for de facto couples.

 In this case, if you have been part of a civil partnership and become widowed, you must document an uninterrupted cohabitation of more than 5 years, proving it before a Notary or in the Register of Stable Partnerships.
 Additionally, the deceased must have contributed 500 days in the last 5 years or have contributed for 15 years.
-If these requirements and others established in the regional regulations are met, you may be entitled to a widow's pension.
+If these requirements and the others established in the regional regulations are met, you may be entitled to a widow's pension.

 Minors who have not been emancipated cannot be a civil partnership and relatives in a direct line or collateral (second degree) cannot form a civil partnership between themselves.
 It is also not allowed for married people who are not legally separated or people who live as a couple with other people to form a civil partnership.